network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 1. The responsiveness of the different steps to create a new connection, all during working conditions.

-   To do this, the test measures the time needed to make a DNS request, establish a TCP connection on port 443, establish a TLS context using TLS1.3 {{RFC8446}}, and send an HTTP/2 GET request for a a one-byte object and wait for the response
+   To do this, the test measures the time needed to establish a TCP connection on port 443, establish a TLS context using TLS1.3 {{RFC8446}}, and send an HTTP/2 GET request for a a one-byte object and wait for the response